jfengg3/Steam-LoginAutomation/README.md

 This script can only assign one 'backup codes' text file to an account only!
 If more than one account requires authentication, it will not work flawlessly.

-(Codes must be written the following way)
+Codes must be written the following way:

 ![image](http://i.imgur.com/lUa5zT9.png)

 #### !Note, before compiling the source